g4m817/llm-attention-head-instability/README.md

-# WARNING: This repository is under heavy work, I've finished my initial experiments, but aggregating and displaying the data is taking a really long time!
-I'll remove this banner when it is complete.

 # Inter-Head Instability: Disagreement Among Attention Heads

 > DISCLAIMER: I am not an ML engineer, I have no academic or formal background in ML.
 I am a security engineer that was only tinkering with this as a side-project when I observed the signal.
 I could be completely wrong, but I'm attempting to formalize it into a digestable form to hopefully allow academics to take it forward to validate/improve/discard as meaningless.
 The more work I do the more I think it may just be the distraction effect re-discovered through std dev of inter-heads attention on system share.
+The repo is still under-construction as I run more experiments (slowly, consumer hardware, lol).

 This repo contains experiments showing that **attention heads often disagree when faced with adversarial input**, and that this is a useful signal of prompt injection attempts.
 Although, more research needs to be conducted to determine if its useful across datasets / instructions and model families.
 Even if it turns out to not be a useful detection mechanism for prompt injection, it may at least provide some insight into why models attention drifts towards adversarial input during generation.